Sumo Logic ahead of the packRead article

 1. Identification and description

-The first step to a successful root cause analysis is accurately characterization of a problem.
+The first step to a successful root cause analysis is the accurate characterization of a problem.
 If the problem is poorly understood, it may be difficult to isolate the underlying causes correctly.
 Accurate event descriptions also play an important role in RCA.
 The starting point for a successful analysis should be a collection of accurate event descriptions detailing everything that happened in connection with the problem.

 Once IT operators have identified the problem and associated events, they should be arranged in chronological order, as in a timeline or sequence of events.
 This makes it easy to establish and identify causal relationships between events connected to the problem.
 Organizations that leverage security analytics software can automate the collection of event logs and the integration of logs from multiple sources into a single, standardized format and platform.
 This streamlines the RCA process, helping these organizations get to step three of RCA at lightning speed.

 Investigators incorporate additional contextual data surrounding the events to understand how events are correlated.
 When a cyber security event is detected, security operators must analyze dependencies between events to distinguish between root causes, causal factors and non-causal factors within the system.
 Enterprise security analytics tools use a data analysis technique called event correlation, which filters through high volumes of computer logs from various sources and pinpoints the most likely to be connected to the problem.

 4. Causal graphing

 In the final step of the RCA process, investigators are encouraged to produce a causal graph, diagram or another visual interpretation of the result of the RCA process.
 Causal graphing illustrates a sequence of key events that begins with the root causes and ends with the problem.
 This exercise demonstrates the logical pathway to determine how the problem occurred.